-Any technology center employee upon whom an assault, battery, assault and battery, aggravated battery or aggravated assault and battery is committed while in the performance of any duties as a technology center employee shall immediately notify the deputy superintendent and superintendent.
+Any technology center employee upon whom an assault, battery, assault and battery, aggravated battery or aggravated assault and battery is committed while in the performance of any duties as a technology center employee shall immediately notify the superintendent.
 If the technology center employee seeks emergency medical treatment as a result of the incident, the employee may make the report after obtaining such treatment or through a designee.
 All such reports must state the name of the person who committed the offense, the person upon whom the offense was committed, the nature, context and extent of the offense, the date(s) and time(s) of the offense and any other information necessary to a full report and investigation of the matter.
 The report may be made orally or in writing.
-The deputy superintendent or superintendent or his/her designee will deliver a copy of this policy to the technology center employee upon receipt of the report.
-The deputy superintendent or superintendent will investigate the incident and take appropriate action based upon the results of that investigation.
+The superintendent or his/her designee will deliver a copy of this policy to the technology center employee upon receipt of the report.
+The superintendent will investigate the incident and take appropriate action based upon the results of that investigation.
 The technology center employee must cooperate in the investigation.
-The deputy superintendent or superintendent will notify the State Department of Education in writing of all such incidents for the previous year on July 1 of each year or the first business day thereafter if July 1 falls on a weekend or legal holiday.
+The superintendent will notify the State Department of Education in writing of all such incidents for the previous year on July 1 of each year or the first business day thereafter if July 1 falls on a weekend or legal holiday.
 The report must include a description of the incident and the final disposition of the incident.

 The technology center will also refer appropriate incidents to law enforcement for investigation and prosecution.
 The technology center’s decision to report or not to report a particular incident to law enforcement does not preclude the technology center employee from making a report to law enforcement.
 To the extent permitted by law, the technology center will share information and cooperate with law enforcement in the conduct of its investigation and in any subsequent prosecution.